 Deep learning requires hard work on the part of students and faculty, but the work is fulfilling.
 In every class I teach, from Social Work Practice with Groups and Families to Environmental Justice and Social Change there are a few key elements I hope students take away.
 A recognition of their personal selves as change agents is most important.
 A willingness to face their flaws, embrace them, and then push forward into continued learning is also rewarding.

-Augsburg College offers an academic home that allows me to explore the interface of humans and our world.
-Research, community collaborations, and most of all – being with students and teaching - creates a wonderful space for learning, growing and changing over the life span.
+Augsburg University offers an academic home that allows me to explore the interface of humans and our world.
+Research, community collaborations, and most of all – being with students and teaching – creates a wonderful space for learning, growing and changing over the life span.

-Erickson, C.L.
-Gault, D. & Simmons, D. (in review).
+Erickson, C.L., Gault, D. & Simmons, D. (2014).
 The Wakanheza Project: A Public Health Approach to the Primary Prevention of Family Violence.
+Journal of Community Practice, (22),1-15.

 Hamilton, B. & Erickson, C.L.
 (2012).
 Urban Heat Islands: A social work perspective.
 Advances in Social Work, 13(2), 420-430.